mosharaf/eecs489/Assignments/Assigment-1/README.md

 You should assume 1 kilobyte (KB) = 1000 bytes (B) and 1 megabyte (MB) = 1000 KB.
 As always, 1 byte (B) = 8 bits (b).

 > **NOTE:** When calculating the rate, **do not** use the `time` argument, rather measure the time elapsed from when the client first starts sending data to when it receives its acknowledgement message.
-Additionally, note that the throughput is in Kilobytes (KB) whereas the rate is in Megabits per second.
-(Mbps) Make sure your units are accurate to avoid losing points on the autograder.

 ### Testing